-COURSE OUTLINE - WINTER 2023
+COURSE OUTLINE - Winter 2024

-PY3120 (A3): Research Methods - 3 (3-0-0) 45 Hours for 15 Weeks
+PY3120(A3): Research Design and Methodology in Psychology I - 3 (3-0-0) 45 Hours for 15 Weeks

 Northwestern Polytechnic acknowledges that our campuses are located on Treaty 8 territory, the ancestral and present-day home to many diverse First Nations, Metis, and Inuit people.
 We are grateful to work, live and learn on the traditional territory of Duncan's First Nation, Horse Lake First Nation and Sturgeon Lake Cree Nation, who are the original caretakers of this land.